WhimsicalWill/personal-website/_pages/about.md

 - Deep reinforcement learning, world models, and planning
 - Distributed systems, software architecture, and implementation

-I am joining AWS as a software engineer in April 2025, and I'm always eager to collaborate on interesting problems that push the boundaries of AI systems.
-Please feel free to reach out or connect!
+I am joining AWS as a software engineer in April 2025.
+I'm always eager to collaborate on interesting problems that push the boundaries of AI systems, so please feel free to reach out!